- Preface

 .toList();

-// Get the results — Future.get() blocks the thread,
+// Get results — Future.get() blocks the thread,

-// but Loom parks a virtual thread, not occupying the system thread.
+// but Loom parks the virtual thread without occupying the system one.

 System.out.println(f.get());